stormqloud/kazoo-tgbbok/provisioning.md

 * Research and rewrite the old unreliable provisioning yourself and send me (stormqloud.ca) the instructions ;-)

+# What's in the Kazoo source tree?
+* There are currently 4 versions of provisiong in the Kazoo backend.
+It's unclear how different or similar these are to each other.
+* super_awesome_provisioner
+* awesome_provisioner
+* simple_provisioner
+* provisioner_v5

 # Open Source Provisioning (provisioner-v5)
 * The old open source code is now know as provisioner-v5 in the source tree.
 * It's not secure, it's unreliable